tom-clik/coldlight/_docs/userguide/livepreview.md

 # Live Preview

-To make editing the markdown easier, a live preview version will reload individual markdown files when they change.
-If you add/remove or change the order, it will reload the site, which is still substantially faster than saving all the files to HTML.
+To make editing the markdown easier, a live preview version will reload the markdown files when they change.

 ## TODO: this